waelsy123/el-avs/README.md

 ### Automated deployment (uses existing state file)

 1. Run `npm install`
-2. Run `cp .env.local .env`
+2. Run `cp .env.local .env` and run `anvil`
-3. Run `make start-chain-with-contracts-deployed`
+3. Run `make  deploy-all`
     * This will build the contracts, start an Anvil chain, deploy the contracts to it, and leaves the chain running in the current terminal
-4. Open new terminal tab and run `make start-operator`
-    * This will compile the AVS software and start monitering new tasks
-5. Open new terminal tab and run `make spam-tasks` (Optional)
-    * This will spam the AVS with random names every 15 seconds
+    It will also register operator and start an instance;

 ### Manual deployment